Journal article

 Abstract

-OBJECTIVE: To determine the impact of successive days of endurance exercise on select serum chemistry values in conditioned Alaskan sled dogs.
-DESIGN: Prospective cohort study.
-ANIMALS: 10 conditioned Alaskan sled dogs.
-PROCEDURES: All dogs ran 160 km/d for 5 consecutive days.
+Objective - To determine the impact of successive days of endurance exercise on select serum chemistry values in conditioned Alaskan sled dogs.
+Design - Prospective cohort study.
+Animals - 10 conditioned Alaskan sled dogs.
+Procedures - All dogs ran 160 km/d for 5 consecutive days.
 Serum was obtained prior to exercise and immediately after each exercise run; all samples were obtained before dogs were fed.
 Serum electrolyte, mineral, protein, total bilirubin, urea nitrogen, creatinine, and cardiac troponin-I concentrations and serum alkaline phosphatase, alanine aminotransferase, creatine kinase, and aspartate aminotransferase activities were measured.
-Data were analyzed by means of analysis of co..
+Data were analyzed by means of analysis o..

 View full abstract